Getting help and support

 - The needs assessment process

-An assessor from Adult Services, such as a social worker, will talk to you about what you think you need and what you want to be able to achieve (such as to stay in your own home safely).
+An assessor from Adults' Health Care, such as a social worker, will talk to you about what you think you need and what you want to be able to achieve (such as to stay in your own home safely).

 The assessor will talk to you about whether you are able to achieve certain ‘outcomes’.
 They will also look at the level of assistance you need, if any, to achieve them.